 - Pour fresh boiling water over the tea or tea bag.
 This super-saturates the tea, allowing the perfect extraction of the flavor.

-- The water temperature should be 210°F (99°C), just under the boiling point.
-Let the tea steep for a full 5 minutes.
+- Let the tea steep for a full 5 minutes.

-- Pour the tea through a strainer into the cups.
+- Pour the tea through a strainer into a cup.

 Black Tea Brewing Temperature

-Black teas taste best when brewed between 205° and 212° Fahrenheit.
-If you bring your water past the boiling point, you risk scorching the tea.
-Our wide offering of unique black tea blends results in different optimal temperatures, so it’s best to experiment to find the best temperature range.
-You can use electric water-dispensing pots to heat water to exact temperatures, or you can insert instant-read thermometers to check water temperature prior to pouring over your black tea leaves.
+Black teas taste best when brewed between 205° F and 212° F. Our wide offering of unique black tea blends results in different optimal temperatures, so it’s best to experiment to find the best temperature range.
+You can use electric water-dispensing pots to heat water to exact temperatures, or you can insert instant-read thermometers to check the water temperature prior to pouring over your black tea leaves.

 Black Tea Brewing Time

-Black tea leaves should steep for at least 4-5 minutes, as a general rule.
+As a general rule, black tea leaves should steep for at least 4 to 5 minutes.
 However, each batch and each drinker’s palate will dictate the proper brewing time.
-Observing both the tea liquor and body will help you gauge whether you have brewed your tea for the correct amount of time.
+Observing both the tea liquor and the body will help you gauge whether you have brewed your tea for the correct amount of time.

 If you’re looking for a stronger cup of tea, it’s best to increase the amount of tea used instead of increasing the brewing time.